 Pontiac revamped its midsize front-wheel-drive Grand Prix sedan for 2004.
 The Grand Prix enters the 2008 model year with few changes.
 Three new exterior colors are now offered, and the midlevel GT trim has been dropped, leaving only two trims: the base Grand Prix and high-performance GXP.
 The Grand Prix competes in the same segment as the Dodge Charger, Ford Taurus and Nissan Maxima.

-General Motors' OnStar communication system is standard.
+General Motors' OnStar communication system is standard, as is a tire pressure monitoring system.
 A TAPshift (Touch Activated Power) system lets the driver of a GXP sedan use paddles on the steering wheel to change the automatic transmission's gears.

 The Grand Prix's smooth sides are said to be Coke-bottle shaped, a theme that harks back to the muscle-car era.
 They extend into a twin-port grille and a two-tone lower fascia.
 Large corner-mounted taillights flank the rear spoiler.

 Built on a 110.5-inch wheelbase, the Grand Prix extends to 198.3 inches long overall.
 Fog lamps are standard on GXP models.
 Standard wheels measure 16 inches in diameter, but 17-inchers are optional; the GXP gets 18-inch tires.

 Each Grand Prix is spacious enough for five adults.
 The deep trunk holds 16 cubic feet of cargo, and there's a pass-thru in the 60/40-split folding backseat.

 Sizable analog gauges have a 3-D look, and the doors display satin-nickel accents.
 The GXP's standard head-up display allows the driver to extinguish all instrument panel lighting for enhanced visibility during night driving.

 Under the Hood